ADAHafizh/adahafizh.github.io/_posts/2025-02-02-assignment2.md

 ### Source Material
 For this assignment, we are using the Zanzibar Gazette Year 1909.
 The year was chosen considering metadata quality (the ability to search texts inside) and visibility (how good the visuals are).
 Our next consideration is the tidiness of the data.
 The year 1909 onwards provide better layout and clarity on the information stored compared to previous years.
 We also would like to avoid the years between 1914 - 1918 as it was the period of World War I, and we expect lower amounts of data in the Gazette during these years.

 In this collection, we scrambled through the tables within.
 As far as we observed, there are tables regarding mail, meteorological reports, custom and principal item reports, ship sailings, and shipping reports.
-Zanzibar Gazette’s shipping report caught our attention for two reasons: a) compared to other tables, shipping reports were more consistent in terms of layout because it is legible enough for us, and presumably for our machine to read. b) we would like to automate our processes as best as possible so that we could allocate our time for in-depth analysis and visualization of our map.
+Among these, the Shipping Reports caught our attention for two main reasons:
+1. They featured a relatively consistent layout and clear quality, making them easier for us and for the machines to process.
+2. Their ease of transcription allowed us to focus on automating the data extraction process and investing more time in in-depth analysis and visualization.

 ### Competition Between Machines